-(a) Consistent with OAR 340-234-0500(1) through (4), it is the object of this section to control air contaminant emissions, including, but not limited to, condensable hydrocarbons such that visible emissions from each veneer dryer are limited to a level which does not cause a characteristic "blue haze" to be observable;
+(a) Consistent with OAR 340-234-0500(1) through (3), it is the object of this section to control air contaminant emissions, including, but not limited to, condensable hydrocarbons such that visible emissions from each veneer dryer are limited to a level which does not cause a characteristic "blue haze" to be observable;

+(b) No person may operate any veneer dryer such that visible air contaminants emitted from any dryer stack or emission point exceed:

+(A) A daily average operating opacity of 10 percent on more than two days within any 12-month period, with the days separated from each other by at least 30 days, and with opacity determined by EPA Method 9; or

+Original language:

 (b) No person shall operate any veneer dryer such that visible air contaminants emitted from any dryer stack or emission point exceed:

 (A) An average operating opacity of ten percent; and

+"Average Operating Opacity" means the opacity of emissions determined using EPA Method 9 on any three days within a 12-month period which are separated from each other by at least 30 days; a violation of the average operating opacity limitation is judged to have occurred if the opacity of emissions on each of the three days is greater than the specified average operating opacity limitation.

-(B) A maximum opacity of 20 percent.
+(B) A maximum opacity of 20 percent as measured by EPA Method 9 at any time.

-(c) Particulate emissions from wood fired veneer dryers shall not exceed: And jumping to 240-0120…
+(c) Particulate emissions from wood fired veneer dryers may not exceed: And jumping to 240-0120…

 340-240-0120